thomas-mindruptive/pure-svelte/README-Supplier-Browser.md

 ### 1. URL-Driven State

 The application has no complex client-side state stores for navigation.
-The entire UI state is derived directly from the URL's search parameters.
+The entire UI state is derived directly from the URL's search parameters using Svelte 5 Runes (`$derived`).
 This makes the application robust, bookmarkable, and shareable.

 **Example URL:**
 `/supplierbrowser?level=categories&supplierId=123&categoryId=456`